 lofton.net contains stories and info posted by jim lofton.
-Since I do user experience research & web design/development, most stuff will probably relate to that, but I have a few other areas of interests and will write about those from time to time as well.
+Since I do user experience research & digital design/development, most stuff will probably relate to that, but I have a few other areas of interests and will write about those from time to time as well.
 This site also gives me a chance to try things out that I might not do for my regular job.

 Check out the site I started for UX knowledge sharing at: metausable.com

-Before the web, I worked as a graphic print designer, doing a lot of work in Illustrator and Quark.
+I started my career as a graphic print designer, doing a lot of work in Illustrator and Quark.
 I was pretty much an expert user of Illustrator (lots of technical schematics and an occasional illustration), although I haven’t used it much since switching to the web.
 As a print designer, I worked exclusively on Macs (well before that I used T-square, technical pens, and wax gun).

 However, when I first started on the web, I was forced to use Windows.
 Which was a nuisance, but I really wanted to do web stuff.
 So I Iearned a lot about Windows over time and can pretty easily switch between the two platforms now.
 I have both Windows and Macs systems that I work with now on a daily basis.
 In the end, an OS is only a platform and apps will come and go (except for Photoshop).
 It’s how you think that allows you to solve problems.

 Other interests I have are global travel, reading, and gaming.
 My first international trip was to Japan in 1998.
 Since then I have been there a couple dozen times, going there on average once or twice a year.
 I have also now traveled to the UK multiple times, China a few times, and then Singapore and Germany once.
 I love to wander around wherever I go into the neighborhoods and smaller areas not visited by tourists.
 It is endlessly interesting to me to be able to experience different people and places.